One-seeded Dry Fruits

 A SAMARA is an achene with a wing, enabling dispersal by the wind.
 The whirlybirdy/helicoptery fruits of ash, elm, and maple are familiar examples os samaras.
 Below, observe tree-of-heaven, an obnoxious Asian weed.
 It grows very fast.
 “The tree that grows in Brooklyn” is tree-of-heaven.

-MOUSEOVER the image to see a tree-of-heaven flower.
+SLIDE the image to see a tree-of-heaven flower.

 Tree-of-heaven fruits are twisted samaras with the seed in the center.